ready-steady/statistics/distribution/README.md

 # Distribution

-The package provides tools for working with empirical distributions.
+The package provides functions for working with empirical distributions.

 ## [Documentation][doc]